 - Vehicle, pedestrian and landmark identification for driver assistance

 - · Image recognition

-- · Speech recognition and translation
+- Speech recognition and translation

-- · Natural language processing - · Life sciences
+- · Natural language processing

+- Life sciences

-The influence of deep-learning on the market is significant with the design of commodity products such as the Intel MIC and NVIDIA Tesla being heavily impacted.
+The influence of deep-learning on the market is significant with the design of commodity products such as the Intel MIC (causing Intel to rethink it's strategy with this architecture) and NVIDIA Tesla being heavily impacted.
+The market is so significant that the new AMD Instinct GPUs (a newly announced Tesla competitor) are targeting it as a primary market.

 Silicon is being dedicated to deep learning workloads and the scientific workloads for these products will need to adapt to leverage this silicon.